 Feature Idea for UIKit: UIDeviceCharacteristics

 Though I will probably always regard it as reeking of code smell, I have to admit that there are times when one has to write device-specific logic based on the current device’s hardware identifier.
-I’m referring to the identifier obtained using sysctl()
+I’m referring to the identifier obtained using sysctl().
+For example, the iPhone 4S has the identifier iPhone4,1.

 A good example of a valid case for device-specific code is any app that has custom AirDrop features.
 For example, OvershareKit has to know whether or not the current device supports AirDrop when populating the list of available services for a share sheet.
 Since Apple provides no APIs for checking the availability of AirDrop, our only recourse is to maintain an exhaustive list of all hardware identifiers for devices that support AirDrop.